What to Do if Builders Do a Bad Job

 4. Consider legal action

 If that doesn’t work, it’s time to take legal action.
 This can be a lengthy and complicated process.
 It’s important to have all your bases properly covered.
-This is where the evidence you gathered in the previous steps is going to come in play.
+This is where the evidence you gathered in the previous steps is going to come into play.

 Get a good lawyer as well.
 Ideally, work with someone with specific experience in construction work.
 There are many unique details to this field that a general lawyer might not be aware of.
 Remember, you only have one shot at remedying the situation, so it’s important to play all your cards right.